 Such companies are popular household names with several years of existence.
-They enjoy consistent earnings, have a capable management team and great fundamentals.
+They enjoy consistent earnings and have a capable management team and great fundamentals.
 Such factors make them an excellent addition to anyone’s portfolio.

-Most blue-chip companies are consistent dividend payer.
+Most blue-chip companies are consistent dividend payers.
 This dividend payment is an extra income for the investors over their investment.

 Diversification of Risk

 An investment in a blue-chip stock is generally a low-risk investment.
-If an investor has a blue-chip share in his portfolio, it helps in lowering the overall risk of the portfolio.
-Also, during adverse market conditions, such stocks don’t fall as sharply as others.
+If an investor has a blue-chip share in his portfolio, it helps lower the overall risk of the portfolio.
+Also, such stocks don’t fall as sharply as others during adverse market conditions.

 Since such stocks are always in demand from individual and institutional investors, these stocks are highly liquid.
-Meaning, an investor can quickly sell these stocks if they need money as buyers are always there for such shares.
+This means an investor can quickly sell these stocks if they need money, as buyers are always there for such shares.

 Drawbacks of a Blue Chip Stock